swiftlang/swift-evolution/proposals/0267-where-on-contextually-generic.md

 >     func foo() where Self: Equatable
 > }
 > ```
-> Whereas placing a constraint on an extension member rather than the extension itself becomes possible:
+> Whereas placing constraints on an extension member rather than the extension itself becomes possible:
 > ```swift
 > extension P {
->     func bar() where Self: Equatable { }
+>     func bar() where Self: Equatable { ... }
 > }
 > ```